- What we do

 As a part of the funded Social and Emotional Well Being workforce, you are required to attend at least two (2) of the Workforce Development & Support Unit organised events annually.

-There are three role-specific meetings and there are two state forums organised annually.
+There are three role-specific meetings and two state forums organised annually.
 These meetings and forums (online or face-to-face) are designed for peer networking, professional development, sharing best practice information and hearing guest speakers.

 You will be sent information about these events as we plan them.
 The Workforce Development & Support Unit covers travel, accommodation and catering for the face-to-face network meetings for workers funded by the Commonwealth National Indigenous Australians Agency (NIAA).
 Other social and emotional wellbeing workers may be considered.
 Applicants are required to advise your manager about your interest to attend and negotiate time off to attend (well in advance).

-Network Meetings for 2022-2023: – date/location to be advised
+Network Meetings for 2025: – date/location to be advised

 • Caseworkers Network Meeting